-Mental and Nervous Long-Term Disability Claims for Healthcare Professionals Jumped Significantly in 2020
+Mental and Nervous Long-Term Disability Claims for Doctors Jumped Significantly in 2020

-“It’s not a surprise to see this increase, considering the number of reports about healthcare workers on the front lines experiencing burnout and stress due to the COVID-19 pandemic over the past year,” said Jeff Brunken, MGIS president.
+“It’s not a surprise to see this increase, considering the number of reports about doctors on the front lines experiencing burnout and stress due to the COVID-19 pandemic over the past year,” said Jeff Brunken, MGIS president.

-According to the tally of long-term disability claims submitted in 2020 by healthcare professionals insured by MGIS, the top five reasons for filing the claims were:
+According to the tally of long-term disability claims submitted in 2020 by doctors insured by MGIS, the top five reasons for filing the claims were:

 - Musculoskeletal (back condition, rotator cuff, carpal tunnel, knee, etc.)